Yakoov/zero_day/README.md

-This is me using git on desktop to code
-So cool
+I am getting a old of this git for desktop